linilss/dat255/Reflektioner/README.md

-## For weekly reflections, go to one of the WX folders (X for sprint number)
+# For weekly reflections, see one of the WX folders (X for sprint number)

-## For Individual reflections, go to 'Individual reflections'
+## For Individual reflections, see 'Individual reflections'

-## For reflection templates, go to Templates
+### For reflection templates, see Templates